 1992 – the Year President George H.W.
 Bush Shook My Hand by Happenstance

 Hubby Darrell snapped this photo of President Bush while jumping mid air, above a crowd.
 It was taken old school, with my daughter’s Instamatic camera.
-His beloved Nikon cameras were at home because … we were on a road trip through Missouri.
+Darrell’s beloved Nikons were at home because … we were on a road trip.

 It was daughter Stephanie’s freshman year of college, and we were headed to her dorm.